 Teacher Appreciation Day (วันครู) is another way Thai people show their respect for educators.
 This takes place at the beginning of the new school year, in June or July, on a Thursday.
 Children perform the “Wai Kru Ceremony”.
 They bow before their teachers and offer them flowers with candles and incense in a gold container.

 The bouquets given to the teachers have three specific flowers in them: one symbolizing wit, one for respect, and the other for perseverance.
 In performing the ceremony, the students are thanking the teachers for having been taught well in the past, while hoping to gain merit, and good luck for the future.

 This article was posted on Tuesday, January 16th, 2007 at 6:23 pm and is filed under Countries & Cultures, Holidays Around the World, Languages, Teachers Day, Teaching, Thai, Thailand, Wai Kru Ceremony.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.